New sports press survey: Newspapers focus narrowly on sports results

 The first findings indicate that media coverage of sport is completely dominated by results and news about athletes and coaches in competitive sports.
 77.7 percent of all articles about sport focus on athletes, coaches, teams and their performances.

 Meanwhile, articles about sports politics and the cash flows that determine much of the development in sport only occupy very small corners in the newspapers.
 According to the research, only 2.7 percent of the coverage focused on sports politics whilst sports finance and economy were the topics of 3.1 percent of the articles studied.

 There is also a clear bias in the coverage of individual sports.
 Football is the sport clearly preferred by the world's newspapers and is the basis for more than 40 percent of all the articles in the 80 newspapers.
 The tendency is even more pronounced in Europe, South America and South Africa where football is the topic of 50 to 85 percent of all sports articles, whilst media coverage of different sports is more equally distributed in countries like the US.

 Compared to the 2005 survey, the new survey indicates that an international perspective has become more prevalent in sports coverage.

 In 2005, 35 percent of all articles had an international focus.
 In 2011 that figure has risen to 42 percent.
 Similarly, the focus on national sports has decreased: In 2005, 55 percent of all articles had a national focus, but that share has decreased to 45 percent today.

 Men dominate sports coverage

 "The content of sport is a man’s world too.
-More than 85 pct. of the coverage on athletes is about male athletes."
+More than 85 percent of the coverage of athletes is about male athletes."